promised-ai/redpoll-website/content/blog/gamma.md

 To provide a more intuitive understanding of what drives these predictions and uncertainties, let's assemble some visualizations.
-In Reformer's **Model Space**, there exist various views, or perspectives on what distribution a datum might have.
+In Reformer's **Model Space**, there exist various views or perspectives on what distribution a datum might have.
 This is based on _structure_ that Reformer has detected in the data.
 Various combinations of features may exhibit structure that Reformer can learn and use for inferences.
 Sometimes,